 On January 22, 2008, we invested \$30 million in all of the outstanding subordinated notes of GSC Investment Corp.
 CLO 2007, Ltd., (the "GSCIC CLO"), a \$400 million CLO managed by us that invests primarily in senior secured loans.
 Additionally, we entered into a collateral management agreement with GSCIC CLO pursuant to which we will act as collateral manager to it.
 In return for our collateral management services, we are entitled to a senior collateral management fee of 0.10% and a subordinate collateral management fee of 0.40% of the outstanding principal amount of GSCIC CLO's assets, to be paid quarterly to the extent of available proceeds.
 We are also entitled to an incentive management fee equal to 20% of excess cash flow to the extent the GSCIC CLO subordinated notes receive an internal rate of return equal to or greater than 12%.
-For the three months ended May 31, 2009 and May 31, 2008, we accrued \$0.5 and \$0.5 million in management fees and \$0.9 and \$0.6 million in interest income, respectively.
-We did not accrue any amounts related to the incentive management fee as the 12% hurdle rate has not yet been achieved.
+For the three and six months ended August 31, 2009, we accrued \$0.5 and \$1.0 million in management fees and \$0.4 and \$1.3 million in interest income, respectively.
+For the three and six months ended August 31, 2008, we accrued \$0.5 and \$1.0 million in management fees and \$1.1 and \$1.7 million in interest income, respectively.
+We did not earn any amounts related to the incentive management fee as the 12% hurdle rate has not yet been achieved.